YubicoLabs/yed-spoke-example/docs/docs/advanced-topics/update_shipment_status.md

 ### Output script

-We will now create another script to format the outputs of the action.
+We will now create a script to format the outputs of the action.
 This will ensure that we are able to not only capture data from a successful shipment, but to identify and understand potential errors with our shipment.

 On the left side, in the Action Outline, click the bottom blue **+** button.